zauberzeug/nicegui/README.md

 <img src="https://raw.githubusercontent.com/zauberzeug/nicegui/main/sceenshots/ui-elements.png" width="300" align="right">

-We like [Streamlit](https://streamlit.io/) but find it does [too much magic when it comes to state handling](https://github.com/zauberzeug/nicegui/issues/1#issuecomment-847413651).
-In search for an alernative nice library to write simple graphical user interfaces in Python we discovered [justpy](https://justpy.io/).
-While too "low-level HTML" for our daily usage it provides a great basis for "NiceGUI".

-## Purpose

-NiceGUI is intended to be used for small scripts and single-page user interfaces with a very limited user base.
-Like smart home solutions, micro web apps or robotics projects.
+NiceGUI is a simple to use, python based UI framework which renderes to the web browser.
+You can create buttons, dialogs, markdown, 3D scences, plots and much more.

+It was designed to be used for micro web apps, dashboards, robotics projects, smart home solutions and similar use cases.
-It's also helpful for development, when tweaking/configuring a machine learning training or tuning motor controllers.
+It's also helpful for development.
+For example when tweaking/configuring a machine learning algorithm or tuning motor controllers.

 ## Features